🔥Lulabet : Get up to R250 or 100 Free Spins on your 1st deposit as a welcome bonus! SIGN UP HERE

 Drop Goal Special: If your selection is leading the match but a drop goal is scored which results in your team losing, then half your stake is refunded.
 Read the terms and conditions.

-First Try Scorer Double Trouble: Bet on 1st Try Scorer and get double your winnings if your player scores first and last!
+First Try Scorer Double Trouble: Bet on First Try Scorer and get double your winnings up to R1000 if your player scores first and last!

 Rugby Betting Tips and Strategies

-This is a major factor in any rugby game with lots of room for interpretation, especially when it comes to the breakdown and scrums.
-Some referees like to let the game flow and others stop play more frequently.
-Harsh refereeing can inhibit scoring and lead to lower totals while go-with-the-flow type refs can lead to more points on the board
+This is a major factor in any rugby game with plenty of room for interpretation, especially when it comes to the breakdown and scrums.
+Some referees like to let the game flow and others prefer to stop play and penalise players more frequently.
+Harsh refereeing can inhibit scoring and lead to lower Total Points, while go-with-the-flow type referees can lead to more points on the board.

-Rain and wind can have a big impact on totals with fewer points generally being scored.
-When conditions are wet the ground is heavy going for players and the ball is more tricky to handle.
-In heavy wind, players can also struggle to kick penalties and conversions which leads to fewer points being scored.
+Weather conditions such as rain and wind can have a major impact on the number of Total Points scored in a rugby match.
+When conditions are wet, the ground is heavy going for players and the ball is harder to handle which often results in fewer tries being scored.
+In heavy wind, players can also struggle to convert penalty goals and try conversions which also leads to fewer points being scored.

-The quality of a goal kicker is often the biggest difference between two rugby teams.
-Especially in evenly contested matches, betting on the team with a more reliable kicker can often pay dividends.
+The quality of a goal kicker is often the biggest difference between two rugby teams in terms of scoring points.
+Especially in evenly contested matches where the teams are very close in terms of ability, betting on the team with a more reliable kicker can often pay dividends.

-Having depth on the bench depth is crucial for any team.
-Being such a physical game, rugby players often get injured and teams with reliable backup players tend to outperform those without them.
+Having depth on the bench is crucial for any rugby team.
+Being such a physical game, rugby players often get injured and teams with a squad of talented backup players tend to outperform those without them.